alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 ### Data Lakehouse creation

-The docker-compose.yml on startup creates a S3 bucket called "warehouse" which will represent the S3-based data lakehouse.
+Upon startup, the docker-compose.yml file creates an S3 bucket named 'warehouse' to serve as the foundation of our S3-based data lakehouse.
+By leveraging S3 for data storage, we benefit from its virtually limitless capacity, eliminating the need for manual resizing or disruptive downtime.
+Additionally, S3 storage costs on AWS are typically a fraction of EBS costs, offering significant financial advantages.
+These cost savings and operational efficiencies make S3 a highly beneficial choice for our data storage needs.

 ### Getting the ngrok address